Psalms 104; 150, Isaiah 40:1-11, Hebrews 1:1-12, John 1:1-7, 19-20, 29-34

 Isaiah 42:1-9, Psalm 29, Acts 10:34-43, Matthew 3:13-17

-John the Baptist dedicated his life to preparing the way for the Messiah.
-When Jesus came to be baptized, John hesitated and said he was unworthy – that Jesus should be baptizing him.
+John the Baptist dedicated his life to boldly preparing the way for the Messiah.
+Yet when Jesus came to be baptized, John hesitated and said he was unworthy – that Jesus should be baptizing him.
 Jesus reassured him all was as it should be.
 According to the Gospels of Matthew and John, the heavens opened, the Spirit came to rest on Jesus, and a voice declared, “This is my Son, the Beloved, with whom I am well pleased.”

 This story begins a consistent portrait of Christ throughout the Gospels.
 Though he is the Messiah, Jesus remains humble.
 Despite his disciples’ protests, he washes their feet at the Last Supper.
-As the crucifixion draws nearer, he doesn’t ask to be exempt from the laws or the courts.
+As the crucifixion draws nearer, he doesn’t seek to be exempt from the laws or the courts.
 When we accept the baptism of the Spirit, we accept that to be our greatest, we must become the least.